 Using someone to not feel insecure doesn't sound like love.
 Relationships are anti-love.
 It's child play.
 Relationships are the very sign of spiritual immaturity.

-I can agree to all kinds of nonsense and you can agree, under the name and banner of love to justify that I'm using you to not have to look at my sense of fundamental fear of being afraid to die, be left alone, etc. You're going to be the cover up of my insecurities.
+You and I can agree to all kinds of nonsense under the name and banner of love to justify that I'm using you to not have to look at my sense of fundamental fear of being afraid to die, be left alone, etc. You're going to be the cover up of my insecurities.
 You're going to be my partner.
 We're going to be in a relationship.
 You're going to love me I'm going to love you and in that exchange I'm going to feel safe and I won't have to look at my insecurities.
-That's why we fear our partner leaving, cheating or dying because they are our cover up.
+That's why we fear our partner leaving, cheating, or dying because they are our cover up.
 They are the rug in which we shove underneath out insecurities.
 That's not love.
 It has nothing to do with love.

 The way our society paints a real relationship is to stick to the hateful agreements that you've made of limiting each other.
 If you stick to those then you are the prime example of pure love.

-If your partner is truly inspired in a certain direction shouldn't they be allowed to.
+If your partner is truly inspired in a certain direction shouldn't they be allowed to?
 Is it love to not allow it?
-And to glorify when they sacrifice.

-If the partner truly has an inspiration that feels like it's fundamental to their life if they have truly established love there would be no objection.
+If the partner truly has an inspiration that feels like it's fundamental to their life, if they have truly established love there would be no objection from the other.
 There would be a natural generosity there.
 If it isn't there then you've been using each other as rugs to shove your insecurities under.